adeadzeplin/chat_minigames/README.md

-# updated version of chat game client to you pyglet
+# updated version of chat game client to use pyglet